Guaranteed Rejection-free Sampling Method Using Past Behaviours for Motion Planning of Autonomous Systems: Case Studies

 Monte Carlo simulations were used to investigate the performance of the proposed method for generating approximately uniform samples from the KDE.
 All the following results were generated from solving the planning problem detailed in Fig.~\ref{fig:scenario_ASV}, where the baseline sampling scheme is simply a rectangular approximation of the planning region.

 Table \ref{tab:ASV_sampling_speeds} details 10,000 trials, where the two sampling schemes were tasked with generating 2500 feasible samples.
 As expected, since the proposed method directly samples the free space in a rejection-free manner, each trial spends exactly 2500 samples in order to generate the required 2500 feasible samples.
 The performance of the baseline sampler is highly correlated with the area ratio between the actual free space and its approximation.
-In general, the traditional uniform sampler results in a constant factor, relative to the area ratio, in terms of increased run time~\cite{bialkowski2013free,enevoldsen2021kde}.
+In general, the traditional uniform sampler results in a constant factor, relative to the area ratio, in terms of increased run time~\citep{bialkowski2013free,enevoldsen2021kde}.
 These results highlight the sampling efficiency to be gained from specialising the scheme to the particular problem at hand, as the strength of the method becomes more apparent when the baseline sampler is a poor approximation of the free space.
 Table \ref{tab:ASV_feasible} contains the results of 10,000 trials in which the baseline and the proposed method are tasked with simply computing a feasible solution.
 On average, the proposed approach is 10\% slower at finding an initial solution; however, the achieved solution cost is 7\% lower.
 The results show that the graph density (number of nodes) for the proposed method is 65\% higher for this particular case study, which explains why the overall run time is increased.

 The true strength of the proposed method is captured when one wishes to find paths within the space of past behaviours, which are lower cost than some desired cost.
 Table \ref{tab:stopping_costs_ASV} shows 10,000 trials for both methods, where both planners solve the problem in Fig.~\ref{fig:scenario_ASV} until the reported solution cost is lower than 8500, 8250 and 8000.
 Fig.~\ref{fig:acces_box_plots} visualises the table data, where it is clear that to obtain a specific solution cost, the rejection-free method excels.
 The proposed method for all three cost scenarios outperform every baseline, whilst also significantly reducing the amount of standard deviation in the resulting solution.
 As previously detailed, using the proposed method allows one to successfully capture the underlying navigational behaviour of past vessels.
 The sampling scheme guarantees that any generated sample is approximately uniform in the domain of the KDE, which describes the past behaviours of other vessels, and always falls within the defined free space.
 The approach allows one to include design specifications directly in the formulation of the sampling space, which in this case translate to maintaining a certain safety distance towards the shallow waters.